franciscoromillo/Preprocessing_example/README.md

 # Preprocessing_example
 Preprocessing example.
-I've been cleaning the dataset and modifying the diferents columns to get it ready to train and test a predict model.
+I've been cleaning the dataset and modifying the differents columns to get it ready to train and test a predict model.